cultural-impact-of-warfare

 Archaeological Discoveries and Historical Records

-Archaeological work along the Great Wall has yielded significant evidence of shield use.
-In the 1990s, excavations at a Han dynasty fortress near Yulin uncovered fragments of leather and wood shields buried in a collapsed storage pit.
+In the 1990s, excavations at a Han dynasty fortress near Yulin in Shaanxi province uncovered fragments of leather and wooden shields buried in a collapsed storage pit.
 The shields were found alongside arrowheads, spear points, and crossbow triggers, indicating a well-equipped garrison.
+The leather fragments retained traces of lacquer, suggesting they had been treated for moisture resistance.
+Radiocarbon dating placed the shields in the 1st century CE, during the height of Han expansion into the region.
+The discovery provided valuable information about Han shield construction techniques and material choices.

 Legacy and Symbolism